Philosophy of science: Coherentism

 In contrast to the view that science rests on foundational assumptions, coherentism asserts that statements are justified by being a part of a coherent system.
 Or, rather, individual statements cannot be validated on their own: only coherent systems can be justified.
 A prediction of a transit of Venus is justified by its being coherent with broader beliefs about celestial mechanics and earlier observations.
 As explained above, observation is a cognitive act.
 That is, it relies on a pre-existing understanding, a systematic set of beliefs.
 An observation of a transit of Venus requires a huge range of auxiliary beliefs, such as those that describe the optics of telescopes, the mechanics of the telescope mount, and an understanding of celestial mechanics.
 If the prediction fails and a transit is not observed, that is likely to occasion an adjustment in the system, a change in some auxiliary assumption, rather than a rejection of the theoretical system.

-In fact, according to the Duhem–Quine thesis, after Pierre Duhem and W.V.
+According to the Duhem–Quine thesis, after Pierre Duhem and W.V.
 Quine, it is impossible to test a theory in isolation.
 One must always add auxiliary hypotheses in order to make testable predictions.
 For example, to test Newton's Law of Gravitation in the solar system, one needs information about the masses and positions of the Sun and all the planets.
-Famously, the failure to predict the orbit of Uranus in the 19th century led not to the rejection of Newton's Law but rather to the rejection of the hypothesis that the solar system comprises only seven planets.
+Famously, the failure to predict the orbit of Uranus in the 19th century led not to the rejection of Newton's Law but rather to the rejection of the hypothesis that the Solar System comprises only seven planets.
 The investigations that followed led to the discovery of an eighth planet, Neptune.
 If a test fails, something is wrong.
 But there is a problem in figuring out what that something is: a missing planet, badly calibrated test equipment, an unsuspected curvature of space, or something else.

 One consequence of the Duhem–Quine thesis is that one can make any theory compatible with any empirical observation by the addition of a sufficient number of suitable ad hoc hypotheses.
 Karl Popper accepted this thesis, leading him to reject naïve falsification.
 Instead, he favored a "survival of the fittest" view in which the most falsifiable scientific theories are to be preferred.